RoiArthurB/Side-Auto_Sci-Hub/README.md

 ### Context Menu

-If you right clic on a link, you'll see in the contextual menu a line to open to location of that link in sci-hub.
+If you right click on a link, you'll see in the contextual menu a line to open to location of that link in sci-hub.

 It's also possible to do the same by right clicking anywhere on the webpage.
 In that case it will open the current web page on sci-hub.